Skip to Content

 voting preschool voting activities

-preschool voting activities
+preschool voting activities with printables

 Our first voter!
-I encouraged privacy because voting is special and I wanted the results to be a surprise.
+I encouraged privacy because voting is special, and I wanted the results to be a surprise.
 It’s another way we can learn to take turns and respect our friends.

 voting booth preschool voting activities